lsst-dm/dmtn-010/index.rst

 ============

 The initial call for discussion of future WCS/distortion model requirements was on this `Community posting <https://community.lsst.org/t/future-world-coordinate-system-requirements/521>`_.
-Independently, Jim Bosch's `post about fitted models <https://community.lsst.org/t/interfaces-for-fitted-models/505>`_ presented some items which may guide our selection of modeling system.
+Independently, Jim Bosch's `post about fitted models <https://community.lsst.org/t/interfaces-for-fitted-models/505>`_ presented some items which may guide our selection of transformation modeling systems.

 LSST's most critical requirements are:

  * Specifying complex parametric and non-parametric models.
  * Arbitrary combinations/compositions of those models.
+ * Ability to provide approximate WCSLIB_-style FITS standard output, for legacy software use.
+ * Fast pixel-to-pixel performance for warping, and on small (~400px) postage stamps in multifit.
  * Shared serialization format with GWCS_, to allow LSST files to be used in non-LSST code and vice-versa. (see, e.g. STC2_ as a possible route toward this).
- * Fast pixel-to-pixel performance for warping, and on small (~400px) postage stamps in multifit.
+This requires that all transforms used by LSST are available within GWCS: LSST could contribute the required code to GWCS for any of our externally-visible transforms that they do not have.

 .. _STC2: https://volute.g-vo.org/svn/trunk/projects/dm/vo-dml/models/STC2/2016-02-19/VO-DML-STC2.html

 Coordinate and Transformation Requirements
 ------------------------------------------

- * Pixel distortion effects that are frozen through one exposure (not Brighter-Fatter).
-These are likely our "exotic" ones, including e.g. tree rings, edge rolloff.
+ * The ability to model all pixel distortion effects that are frozen through one exposure (not Brighter-Fatter).
+These are likely our "exotic" ones--e.g. tree rings, edge rolloff--that are not yet included in any currently existing distortion modeling system.
- * Mappings between camera coordinates must be entirely interoperable with image->sky transformations.
+ * Mappings between on-camera coordinate systems (i.e. the future versions of cameraGeom and XYTransform) must be entirely interoperable with image->sky (i.e. the future afw:Wcs) transformations.

+   * A method for easily creating simple WCS from e.g. existing files or a handful of on-sky values.
+   * A method to easily produce an initial guess WCS by combining the post-ISR CCD geometry and telescope pointing, to feed into our astrometric solver.

+ * Compositions of transforms should be simplifiable, for optimal performance and simpler serialization.

- * Compositions should only simplify when it can be done exactly, or when explicitly requested with a bound on accuracy.
+   * Compositions should only simplify when it can be done exactly (to machine precision), or when explicitly requested with a bound on accuracy.

- * Transforms should know their endpoints to ensure that composed transforms are valid to get between those endpoints.
+ * Transforms should know their domain to ensure that composed transforms are valid between different domains.
- * Distinguish between spherical and Cartesian, to ensure correct geometry.
- * Likely do not need color/wavelength in WCS, if we define PSFs with offset centroids.
+ * Transforms should know whether they involve spherical-spherical, spherical-Cartesian, Cartesian-spherical, or Cartesian-Cartesian coordinates, to allow interoperability with geometry libraries that distinguish these coordinate systems.
- * Method to invert transforms.
-If not invertible, should allow pre-defined one-way transforms to be identified as each-other's inverses.
+ * Transforms should be invertible, or if not invertible should allow pre-defined one-way transforms to be identified as each-other's inverses.
- * Efficiently obtain exact transform at one point for warping.
-Needs to be fast and parallel.
+ * Ability to efficiently obtain the exact transform at one point for warping.
+This needs to be fast and parallelizable.
- * Efficient parallel local linear approximation around a point.
+ * Ability to efficiently obtain a local linear approximation around a point (must be parallelizable).
- * Method for getting a local TAN WCS approximation.
+ * A method for obtaining a local TAN WCS approximation.
- * Persistable as components of arbitrary objects (e.g. Exposure, Psf).
+ * Transforms must be persistable as components of arbitrary objects (e.g. Exposure, Psf).

- * Persist groups of composed transforms efficiently e.g. for all CCDs in a visit.
-Unclear if this is necessary: the only obvious "heavyweight" transform is pixel distortion (e.g. tree rings), which is per-CCD anyway.
+   * Persist groups of composed transforms efficiently e.g. for all CCDs in a visit, to reduce data size.
+It is unclear if this is actually necessary: the only obvious "heavyweight" transform is pixel distortion (e.g. tree rings), which is per-CCD anyway.

+ * The ability to compute or provide derivatives with respect to pixel coordinates (to compute local affine transformations).

- * Parameterizable to compute or provide (at least) first derivatives, to simplify connection wtih XYTransform etc.
+   * If we use the same system for Fitters as we do for Consumers (see :ref:`_consumers-vs-fitters`), some transforms will need the ability to compute or provide (at least) first derivatives with respect to the parameters.

- * Polynomial/Chebyshev transforms are not enough.
-Need ability to add more transforms in the future as we discover a need for them.
+ * The ability to add more transforms in the future as we discover a need for them: polynomial/Chebyshev transforms are not enough.
- * Methods for easily creating simple WCS.
- * Combined post-ISR CCD, including initial guess from pointing, to feed into our astrometric solver.
+ * We likely do `not` need to include wavelength-dependent effects (e.g. Differential Chromatic Refraction) in the WCS, if we define our PSFs with offset centroids.

+.. _consumers-vs-fitters:

 Models for Consumers vs. Fitters
 --------------------------------

-We may want to have separate model representations for astrometric fitting and for using the result of the fit.
-In the current LSST stack, we have an XYTransform_ as the interface for the consumer (fitted) model, while the Gtransfo_ object introduced in jointcal is a interface for a particular fitter.
+We may want to have separate model representations for astrometric fitting (Fitters) and for using the result of the fit (Consumers).
+In the current LSST stack, we have an XYTransform_ as the interface for the consumer (fitted) model, while the Gtransfo_ object introduced in jointcal is an interface for a particular fitter.

 .. _XYTransform: https://github.com/lsst/afw/blob/w.2016.15/include/lsst/afw/geom/XYTransform.h
 .. _Gtransfo: https://github.com/lsst/jointcal/blob/master/include/lsst/jointcal/Gtransfo.h

- * It's useful to separate fitter from consumer, as they may have different "best" representations.
+ * It is useful to separate the fitter from the consumer, as they may have different "best" internal representations.
- * It can be conceptually and programmatically helpful to have the same system (or API?) for both, to allow easy transfer between them.
+ * It can be conceptually and programmatically helpful to have the same underlying system (or API) for both, to allow easy transfer between them.
- * Fitters must be mutable.
-Consumers need not be and may be better as immutable to allow the complex object to be safely shared.
+ * Fitters `must` be mutable.
+Consumers need not be and may be better as immutable to allow the complex object to be safely shared across threads.
- * Consumers must be persistable.
+ * Consumers `must` be persistable.
 Fitters may not need to be.

 As a related point, it could be useful to have the same model description system available for other purposes (e.g. representing galaxy shapes, `photometric calibration <http://arxiv.org/abs/1203.6255>`_).

 Options
 =======

 There are essentially 6 options available to us, with varying tradeoffs between work required, flexibility, likely performance, callability from C++, and standardization in the broader community.
+These options are not necessarily mutually exclusive; in particular we could begin with :ref:`AST-as-is` or :ref:`AST-abstract` while developing a new system per :ref:`c++AST` or :ref:`adoptGWCS`.
+In addition, :ref:`AST-as-is` and :ref:`AST-abstract` are really two points in a continuum and we could evolve over time from one to the other as our needs and API design evolve.

-.. own:
+.. _develop-own:

 1. Develop our own
 ------------------